Porkstone/gambit-mail-monitor/README.md

 [x] Create record in users table after sign-in
 [x] Allow user to connect to mailbox
 [x] Monitor mailbox for booking.com emails
-[] Analyse emails to see if they are reservations and extract data
+[x] Analyse emails to see if they are reservations and extract data [ ] Create watcher via gambit-price-monitor api to monitor for better price
     - In progress
-[] Create watcher via gambit-price-monitor api to monitor for better price
+[ ] Fix issue where mail cannot be checked after token expires - probably need to add logic to refresn

 ```